Panionios F.C.: Early years

 The club was founded in 1890 by a part of the sizeable Greek population of İzmir (Greek: Σμύρνη), under the name of "Orpheus Music and Sports Club".
 In 1893, some Orpheus members keen on sports formed a separate organization, the "Gymnasion Club", and started holding yearly sports competitions.
 In 1898, Orpheus and Gymnasion merged again to form Panionios GSS.
 Members of Panionios represented Greece in all international track and field games until these developed in the modern Olympic Games.

 After the Greek military defeat in 1922 the club was forced to transfer, firstly to Athens and later, to the Athenian suburb of New Smyrna, where much of the population of Smyrna re-settled.
 The club always had a strong tradition of cultivating all major sports; it was the first Greek club to establish a track and field division for women, in 1925.
 Another major example of the club's contribution to Greek sports rests in the fact that it was Panionios that introduced Basketball and Volleyball in Greek sports society.

 With the gradual transformation of men's football and basketball into professional sports, Panionios FC and Panionios BC became privately owned clubs operating under the auspices of the traditional "amateur sports" Panionios GSS.
 To date, Panionios remains the only sports club in Greece that was awarded the Golden Cross from the Athens Academy as a recognition of the club's rich and continuous enrichment of Greek sports.
+In 1950, with Kostas Negrepontis as their manager and with players such as Nikos Pentzaropoulos, Kostas Nestoridis and Thanasis Saravakos, Panionios won the Athens FCA league and qualified for the Panhellenic Championship, where they finished second behind Olympiacos.

 Recent years

-Panionios has spent nearly its entire history in the Greek First Division (now called 'Super League'), having missed out from competing in Greek football's top division only twice in its more than 100-year history.
+Panionios have spent nearly its entire history in the Greek First Division (now called 'Super League'), having missed out from competing in Greek football's top division only twice in their more than 100-year history.
 Within this, Panionios rose quite often to high levels, with top league achievement of 2nd place in 1971, losing the title to AEK Athens.
-8 years later on 9 June 1979, Panionios took revenge on AEK Athens in the final of the Greek Cup and won the title for the first time in its history after winning 3–1.
+On 9 June 1979, Panionios won their first Greek Cup after winning the domestic champions, AEK Athens 3–1.